Nepal Mandala: Political area

 The term mandala also means country, and it has been used to represent traditional political formations such as federations of kingdoms.
 The area comprising Kathmandu, Lalitpur, Bhaktapur and Dolakha during the Malla period is generally known as Nepal Mandala.

 According to the Outline History of Nepal, Nepal Mandala was situated between the Khas and Simraungarh kingdoms.
 The Khasa Kingdom extended from Garhwal in the west to the Trishuli River in the east, and from Lake Manasarovar in the north to the Terai in the south.
 Karnata, also called Simraungarh, was situated in the Terai.

 Western travelers in the late 18th century have written that Nepal's borders extended to Tibet in the north, the nation of the Kirata in the east, the kingdom of Makwanpur in the south and the Trishuli River in the west which separated it from the kingdom of Gorkha.

-In 1661, Jesuit Fathers Johann Grueber and Albert d'Orville travelled from Tibet to India through Nepal.
+In 1661, Jesuit fathers Johann Grueber and Albert d'Orville travelled from Tibet to India through Nepal.
 They mentioned in their report that they passed through "Cuthi", the first town in the kingdom of "Necbal" (Nepal), and arrived in "Cadmendu" (Kathmandu), the capital of "Necbal".
-From "Cadmendu", a journey of five days brings one to "Hedouda", a market town in the kingdom of "Maranga".
-The town of Hedouda is known as Hetauda today.
+From "Cadmendu", a journey of five days brings one to "Hedouda" (Hetauda), a market town in the kingdom of "Maranga".

 The inhabitants

-The oldest inhabitants of Nepal Mandala are the Newars who are of multiple racial strains that have combined over millennia.
+The oldest inhabitants of Nepal Mandala were the Newars.
 Newar civilisation is a blend of different cultures that came together in Nepal Mandala.
 According to sociologists, the people of Nepal gradually became known as Newar during the fifteenth century under the reign of Pratap Malla of Kathmandu.